Distinguishing open symplectic mapping tori via their wrapped Fukaya categories: Abstract

 \section{Abstract}

 In this paper, we present partial results towards a classification of symplectic mapping tori using dynamical properties of wrapped Fukaya categories.
 More precisely, we construct a symplectic manifold $T_\phi$ associated to a Weinstein domain $M$, and an exact, compactly supported symplectomorphism $\phi$. $T_\phi$ is another Weinstein domain and its contact boundary is independent of $\phi$.
 In this paper, we distinguish $T_\phi$ from $T_{1_M}$, under certain assumptions (Theorem \ref{mainsymp}).
-As an application, we obtain pairs of diffeomorphic Weinstein domains with the same contact boundary and symplectic cohomology, but that are different as Liouville domains.
+As an application, we obtain pairs of diffeomorphic Weinstein domains with the same contact boundary and whose symplectic cohomology groups are the same, as vector spaces, but that are different as Liouville domains.
+To our knowledge, this is the first example of such pairs that can be distinguished by their wrapped Fukaya category.

 Previously, we have suggested a categorical model $M_\phi$ for the wrapped Fukaya category $\mathcal{W}(T_\phi)$, and we have distinguished $M_\phi$ from the mapping torus category of the identity.
 In this paper, we prove $\mathcal{W}(T_\phi)$ and $M_\phi$ are derived equivalent (Theorem \ref{comparison}); hence, deducing the promised Theorem \ref{mainsymp}.
 Theorem \ref{comparison} is of independent interest as it preludes an algebraic description of wrapped Fukaya categories of locally trivial symplectic fibrations as twisted tensor products.